Skip to content

 • Has framework-aware infrastructure that enables switching rendering between Edge/Node.js (Serverless) runtimes

 Edge Functions are a fast and reliable solution for delivering dynamic content to users.
-By default, Edge Functions are deployed globally, and will be invoked in one of Vercel's Edge regions near your site's visitors.
+By default, Edge Functions deploy globally and will be invoked in one of Vercel's Edge regions near your site's visitors.

 Edge Functions are ideal when you need to interact with data over the network as fast as possible, such as executing OAuth callbacks, responding to webhook requests, or interacting with an API that fails if a request is not completed within a short time limit.

-Remix routes defined in /app/routes are deployed as Serverless Functions by default.
-To deploy a route with Edge Functions, you must export a config object with runtime: 'edge', as demonstrated below:
+Remix routes defined in app/routes are deployed as Serverless Functions by default.
+To deploy a route with Edge Functions, you must export a config object with runtime: 'edge'.
+For example:

 /app/routes/edge-example.tsx